Firebase Admin Adapter

 Hyper-fetch offers two distinct packages for Firebase integration, tailored to different environments.
 Your choice depends on whether you are working in a client-side web application or a server-side admin environment.

-Web Applications (@hyper-fetch/firebase
+Web Applications (@hyper-fetch/firebase)

 Use this package for client-side applications running in the browser.

-: For setting up real-time listeners to your database.
+firebaseAdapter: For standard database operations (get, set, update).firebaseSocketsAdapter: For setting up real-time listeners to your database.

-Server-side / Admin Environments (@hyper-fetch/firebase-admin
+Server-side / Admin Environments (@hyper-fetch/firebase-admin)

 Use this package for backend applications using the Firebase Admin SDK.

-: For real-time listeners on the server.
+firebaseAdminAdapter: For standard database operations.firebaseSocketsAdminAdapter: For real-time listeners on the server.

 Client Setup